ballerina-platform/ballerina-release/ballerinaByExample/README.md

 In addition to above, the tool can be executed by pointing to metadata.json file which is generated for each release along with the new installers.
 This mode is quite useful when used for automation.
+Instead of taking the BBEs from the code, this tool takes the BBEs from ballerina-<version>.zip.

 ```
-./ballerinaByExample/build-bbe.sh _data/metadata.json
+./ballerinaByExample/build-bbe-wf.sh _data/metadata.json
 ```

 This will generate BBE with jekyll permalink set to `/learn` as root.